felipe300/skills-resolve-merge-conflicts/resume.md

 ### GitHub Trainer

-Teach all things Git, give away all the stickers, ensure world peace.
+Teach all things Git, give away all the stickers, and ensure world peace.

 ### Supportocat

-Provide world class support to customers on the GitHub platform
+Provide world-class support to customers on the GitHub platform

 ## Skills

 ### Education

-Developed and maintained various conference talks, online training, and in-person trainings covering various topics including Git, GitHub, and Open Source.
+Developed and maintained various conference talks, online training, and in-person training covering various topics including Git, GitHub, and Open Source.

 ### Leadership